NitorCreations/vault/README.md

 pip install nitor-vault
 ```

-Javascript and java versions are available from npm and maven central respectively and installation will depend on your needs.
+Javascript and Java versions are available from npm and maven central respectively and installation will depend on your needs.

 ## Example usage